 Our programme provides well established in-school training which is well supported by the schools in our partnership.
 In your home school you will be assigned a mentor.
 From the beginning you will be treated like a member of staff and will attend staff meetings and development days.
 You will be in school from the first day of the school year so you will feel part of the team.
 Our mentors are outstanding teachers but they are required to undertake a rigorous training programme to develop their mentoring skills.
 This includes coaching, effective classroom observation and feedback skills.

-In terms one you will train in your home school progressing from observation to small group teaching.
-Whole class teaching will take place in Term 2 where you join another school in the partnership for spring 1.
+In term one you will train in your home school progressing from observation to small group teaching to whole class.
+You will join another school in the partnership for spring 1.
 You will return to your home school in the summer term to finely tune your teaching skills and collect your evidence against the Teacher Standards.

 Successfully completing all aspects of the course will gain you the award of Postgraduate Certificate in Education (PGCE).

 The apprentice route as detailed earlier, is a one-year programme and can only be accessed by candidates who are currently employed by the school in which they wish to train.
 It commences in June 2022 and should you be successful, you will complete your training in June 2023.
 The apprentice will start working with small groups and then move onto whole class teaching with support from their mentor.
 They will build up to 3 days teaching per week alongside 1 day off the job training and time for PPA and personal study.